ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/life-print-portable-blutooth-give-away.markdown

 has_entry_page: true
 title: "Win\_your very own Lifeprint – the Instant photo\_and\_video printer for your\
   \ iPhone or Android!"
-competition-description: "<p>If you want to print instantly your favorite photos and\
+competition-description: "<p>If you want to print instantly your favourite photos\
-  \ videos from your iPhone or Android… you can make it possible now with the new\
+  \ and videos from your iPhone or Android… you can make it possible now with the\
-  \ Lifeprint 2x3 Hyperphoto Printer!
-NME is giving YOU the opportunity to win the\
+  \ new Lifeprint 2x3 Hyperphoto Printer!
+NME is giving YOU the opportunity to win\
-  \ brand new portable Bluetooth printer you were waiting for!</p>\r\n<p>Click on\
+  \ the brand new portable Bluetooth printer you were waiting for!</p>\r\n<p>Click\
-  \ the link for a chance to win and make your photos come to life with the new Lifeprint\
+  \ on the link for a chance to win and make your photos come to life with the new\
-  \ 2x3 Hyperphoto Printer!</p>"
+  \ Lifeprint 2x3 Hyperphoto Printer!</p>"
 hero-header: "Win\_your very own Lifeprint - the Instant photo\_and\_video printer\
   \ for your iPhone or Android!"
 terms-confirmation: "N/A"